home-assistant/companion.home-assistant/docs/notifications/sounds.md

 Apart from the tri-tone—the default text tone, which can be accessed with `sound: default`—the iOS system sounds are not imported into the Home Assistant companion app.
 These can however be imported through the following steps:

-1. In the Home Assistant companion app, open the App Configuration page from the sidebar.
+1. In the Home Assistant companion app, open the Companion App page from the Home Assistant [Configuration menu](https://my.home-assistant.io/redirect/config/).
 2. Under Settings, tap Notifications and then Sounds.
 3. Tap the "System" tab and then "Import system sounds".
 4. After a few seconds you should be informed the files have been successfully imported.
 5. Restart your device.
 6.  iOS sounds can now be used.
-You can view a the App Configuration page under Notifications and then Sounds and System.

 <details><summary>For a full list of sounds imported from iOS, click here.</summary>
 This list is representative for iOS 12, the actual list of imported sounds may vary depending on the configuration of your device and iOS version.